Maxim Martsinkevich

 Maxim Sergeyevich Martsinkevich (Макси́м Серге́евич Марцинке́вич, 8 May 1984 – 16 September 2020), better known as Tesak (Russian for Cleaver, Hatchet, Hand Axe, Machete), was a Russian neo-Nazi activist, media personality, vlogger, and the leader and co-founder of the Restruct movement which manifested in post-Soviet countries.

 Tesak first gained public attention as a white power skinhead and the leader of the far-right youth group Format 18, which has been described as the "armed wing" of the National Socialist Society.
-There are numerous branches within Martsinkevich's Restruct movement, the most prominent of which is Occupy Pedophilia, stating that its goals are fighting pedophiles and spreading neo-Nazi views among youth.
-Tesak's violent approach and targeting of gay males have been criticized, although his actions have led to the imprisonment of a highly ranked official within the Russian judicial system.
+There are numerous branches within Martsinkevich's Restruct movement, the most prominent of which is Occupy Pedophilia, with Tesak having stated that its goals are the promotion of national socialism, identifying the nature of liberal views, and drawing the public's attention to the issue.
+Tesak's racism, violent approach and targeting of ethnic minorities and gay males have been criticized.
+On one occasion his actions have led to the imprisonment of a highly ranked official within the Russian judicial system.

 Martsinkevich received three prison sentences for inciting racial or ethnic hatred.
 Tesak was first indicted in 2007, after disrupting political debates by performing the Nazi salute and yelling "Sieg Heil!" at a book club in Moscow.
 In 2009, he was sentenced to three years for making a video with racist content.
 Martsinkevich's memories from this time in prison are expressed through his book Restruct.
 Following his release from prison, Tesak was unemployed, posted vlogs, and made a living by charging others for joining his "hunts for pedophiles" and for attending his lectures on life in prison, ways of shoplifting, as well as other subjects.
 In the autumn of 2013, Tesak was indicted again for releasing new videos featuring racist remarks.
 As a result, on 15 August 2014, he was sentenced to five years in prison.
 On 11 November 2014, the court reduced the sentence to two years and 10 months.

 On 27 June 2017, the Babushkinsky district court of Moscow sentenced Martsinkevich to ten years in a strict regimen corrective labor colony for his involvement in attacks targeting synthetic cannabinoids dealers.

-Personal life

-During his lifetime Martsinkevich indicated he was of Russian, Polish, Lithuanian, and Belarusian ancestry.
-His parents are Sergey Yevgenyevich Martsinkevich and Viktoriya Leonidovna Martsinkevich.
-As expressed in Tesak's first autobiographical audio book Destruct, his mother did not share her son's extremist views while his father was supportive.
-In a September 2012 interview, Martsinkevich said he was not married and he did not have children.
-According to a report in Meduza, a suicide note was discovered after Martsinkevich was found dead in his prison cell.
-The note was reported to have contained a request for officials give a private diary and a book on communism to Martsinkevich's wife in Yekaterinburg.
+During his fourth prison term, in 2020, an investigation was started about his involvement in hate killings.
+Martsinkevich confessed to murders and cooperated with investigating authorities, but soon he was found dead in his prison cell.